Oasis-Company/AME-Scanner/scanner.md

 - It can reliably process 3DGS data from multiple sources
 - It produces consistent, high-quality spatial clustering
 - Its output seamlessly integrates with the Information Pool
-- It maintains the strict separation of concerns defined
+- It maintains the strict separation of concerns defined by the AMAR Engine architecture

+## 9. Conclusion

+AME Scanner is a foundational component of the AMAR Engine's world construction pipeline.
+By providing structured spatial information from raw 3